darryllam/sheet/README.md

 ### Editable installation with virtualenv

 First install the uv package manager [here](https://docs.astral.sh/uv/getting-started/installation/).
-Then, use the following commands to automatically construct a virtual environment in `.venv`.
+Then, use the following commands to automatically construct a virtual environment in `tools/venv`.
 When you run the recipes, the scripts will automatically activate the virtual environment.

 ```bash
 git clone https://github.com/unilight/sheet.git